 Originating from deep in the forests of Japan and China, Aspidistra Elatior or as it’s often referred to, the Cast Iron Plant, is ideal for anyone looking for a low maintenance houseplant.
 This elegant, hardy plant thrives where many other house plants struggle.
-This article will teach you all you need to know about cast iron plant care, and why they are growing in popularity once more.
+This article will teach you all you need to know about Cast Iron plant care, to keep yours thriving year after year.

 The plant itself comes from the Asparagacae family.
-As a slow growing perennial, it can grow upwards to 50 to 70 centimeters in height.
+As a slow-growing perennial, it can grow upwards to 50 to 70 cm in height.
 It boasts dark green leaves, which erupt directly from an underground rhizome on long stalks.
 The leaves arch outwards from the center of the plant, elegantly curving, displaying the beautiful foliage.

 Growing Your Aspidistra Elatior Or Cast Iron Plant